-1. Introduction
+1. INTRODUCTION

 Bayesian analysis provides the foundation for a rich environment in which to explore inferences about models from both data and prior knowledge through the posterior probability.
 In an attempt to reduce an analysis problem to a manageable size, the usual approach is to present a single instantiation of the object model as "the answer", typically that which maximizes the posterior (the MAP solution).
-However, because of uncertainties in the measurements and/or because of a lack of sufficient data to define an unambiguous answer (in the absence of regularizing priors) [1], there is no unique answer to many real analysis problems.
-Rather, innumerable solutions are possible.
+However, because of uncertainties in the measurements and/or because of a lack of sufficient data to define an unambiguous answer (in the absence of regularizing priors), there may be no unique answer to many real analysis problems.
+Rather, innumerable solutions are allowable.
 Of course, some solutions are more probable than others.
-The beauty of the Bayesian approach is that it provides the probability of every possible solution, which, in a sense, ranks various solutions.
-The estimation of the uncertainty or reliability of the answer remains a pressing issue, particularly when the number of parameters in the model is large.
-Although there is a mathematically correct way to specify the covariance in the parameters, including the correlation between the uncertainties in any two parameters, it does not provide much insight.
+A prominent feature of the Bayesian approach is that it provides the probability of every possible solution, which, in a sense, ranks various solutions.
+The ability to ascertain the uncertainty or reliability of the answer remains a pressing issue, particularly when the number of parameters in the model is large.
+The traditional approach of specifying uncertainty, through the calculation of the covariance in the parameters, which includes the correlation between the uncertainties in any two parameters, does not provide much insight.

-One appealing way to get a feeling for the uncertainty in a Bayesian solution is to display a sequence of distinct solutions drawn from the posterior probability distribution.
-This approach was suggested by Skilling et al. [2], who produced a video display of a random walk through the posterior distribution.
+Skilling et al.2 suggested that one display a sequence of distinct solutions drawn from the posterior probability distribution.
+By viewing this random walk through the posterior distribution by means of a video loop, one gets a feeling for the uncertainty in a Bayesian solution.
 However, the calculational method used in that work was based on a Gaussian approximation of the posterior probability distribution in the neighborhood of the MAP solution.
-Later Skilling made some progress in dealing with non-Gaussian distributions [3].
-While the probabilistic display of Skilling et al. provides a general impression of the overall degree of possible variation in the solution, we desire a means to probe the uncertainty in the solution in a more directed manner.
+Later Skilling made progress in dealing with non-Gaussian distributions.3 While the probabilistic display of Skilling et al. provides a general impression of the overall degree of variation possible in the solution, we desire a means to probe the uncertainty in the solution in a more directed manner.

-Supported by the United States Department of Energy under contract number W-7405-ENG-36.
+^{}Supported by the United States Department of Energy under contract number W-7405-ENG-36.

-We propose a technique to test hypotheses regarding perturbations of the MAP solution in a fashion that allows one to ask questions of particular interest.
+We propose a technique to probe the reliability of the MAP solution in a fashion that allows one to ask questions of particular interest.
 The approach we suggest makes use of an analogy between the negative logarithm of the posterior and a physical potential.
 The uncertainty of a particular change of the MAP solution is revealed in a tactile way as a force that tends to pull the solution back toward the MAP solution.
 Correlations between the perturbed set of parameters and the remaining parameters in the model are also brought to light.
 This innovative Bayesian tool is tangibly demonstrated within the context of geometrically-defined object models used for tomographic reconstruction from very limited projection data.